GENERAL PROGRAM QUESTIONS

 The Nicholas School considers all admitted applicants for two forms of financial aid: merit-based aid, in the form of scholarships and/or modest assistantships (for on-campus MEM/MF only, valued at $3,000), and need-based grants.
 Consideration for merit-based aid comes from the admissions application; there is not a separate application for merit-based aid.

-Need-based aid is also available for applicans who demonstrate the greatest financial need, including non-US citizens or permanent residents.
+Need-based aid is also available for applicants who demonstrate the greatest financial need, including non-US citizens or permanent residents.
 The need-based grant program is also open to F-1 and J-1 visa holders provided they can supply the necessary documentation to support their application.
+Need-based requires completion of the CSS profile.

 Students who are US citizens or permanent residents are eligible for the federal loan programs.
 These programs require completing and submitting the FAFSA.